bartongroup/RATS/README.md

 The package comes with full documentation.
 The vignettes are available locally by calling `browseVignettes("rats")` after the package is installed.

-We recommend studying the vignettes before using `rats`.
+We recommend studying the vignettes before using RATs.

 ### Dependencies